About me

 – Jára Cimrman

-As a soloist, chamber musician, and orchestral player, he has collaborated with a number of leading Czech ensembles, including the PhilHarmonia Octet and orchestras such as Prague Philharmonia, the Pilsen Philharmonic, the South Bohemian Philharmonic, the Czech Radio Symphony Orchestra, and the Czech Philharmonic.
-In 2022, he appeared as a soloist with Prague Philharmonia.
+As a soloist, chamber musician, and orchestral player, he has collaborated with leading Czech ensembles and orchestras, including the PhilHarmonia Octet, the Prague Philharmonia, the Pilsen Philharmonic, the South Bohemian Philharmonic, the Czech Radio Symphony Orchestra, and the Czech Philharmonic.
+In 2022, he performed as a soloist with Prague Philharmonia.
 He has also premiered works by Petr Wajsar and Jiří Trtík.

-From 2022 to 2025, he was a member of the Orchestral Academy of Prague Philharmonia and also taught at the Taussigova Elementary School of Arts in Prague.
+From 2022 to 2025, he was a member of the Orchestral Academy of Prague Philharmonia and also taught at the Taussigova Music School in Prague.
 He is a member of the Czech Double Reed Society and regularly participates in its masterclasses and seminars.

 Awards